webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 * Add a NuGet source: `dotnet nuget add source [url or local path] -n [source name]`
 * Update a NuGet source: `dotnet nuget update source [source name]`

+## Formating

+* Create a new editorconfig file: `dotnet new editorconfig`
+* Format all code in the solution or a project: `dotnet format [solution.sln or project.csproj]`
+* Verify that all code is correctly formatted: `dotnet format --verify-no-changes`

+## Workloads

+* List all available workloads: `dotnet workload search`
+* Install an optional workload: `dotnet workload install [workload id]`
+* Uninstall a workload: `dotnet workload uninstall [workload id]`
+* List installed workloads: `dotnet workload list`
+* Repair workload installations: `dotnet workload repair`
+* Update installed workloads: `dotnet workload update`
+* Install workload needed for a project or a solution: `dotnet workload restore [soluton.sln or project.csproj]`

+## Tools

+* Install a tool: `dotnet tool install --global [tool name]`
+* Uninstall a tool: `dotnet tool uninstall --global [tool name]`
+* Lists all tools that are currently installed: `dotnet tool list --global`
+* Searches all .NET tools that are published to NuGet: `dotnet tool search [tool name]`

+Global tools are installed in `$HOME/.dotnet/tools` on Linux and macOS.
+On Windows they are installed in the `%USERPROFILE%\.dotnet\tools` folder.
+Instead of the `--global` switch use the `--tool-path [folder]` to install the tool to a custom directory.
+If no `--global` or `--tool-path` is specified, then the tool is installed to the current C# project.

 ## Useful tools

 * **dotnet-ef**